Full details for the 2018 season are on our Open Days web page.

 The loco is pictured near Old Oak on the railway during a running in turn.
 There are still a few minor adjustments that are needed before 2018.

-The Railway welcomes 2 new engines this season, both for the ground level railway.
+The Railway welcomed 2 new engines during the 2017 season, both for the ground level railway.